guptamadhulika01/DiabetesPredictionAnalysis/README.md

 Notes:
 Obesity came out as a major factor from the data.
-Outline the steps/plan for your project:
+Outline the steps/plan for the project:
 •	Cleanup the data using python, pandas, excel.
 •	Fill up / remove NAN values, select relevant columns, rename and compute where ever required.
 •	Save to CSV files.